amm009uk/esp8266/README.md

   1. Look in your router to see WiFi clients

-  2. If already connected to WiFi and MQTT Broker, you can send a blank MQTT message as defined in **IP/Request**
+  2. a.
+If already connected to WiFi and MQTT Broker, you can send a blank MQTT message **IP/Request**
+     b.
 Device will respond with a MQTT message **IP/Reply** and IP address in the payload

 -------------------------------------------------------------------------------------------------------------
 ## Credits